When I visit a blog and consider following it regularly, especially one about money, I like to know the financial beliefs of the writer(s).

 - Most importantly, my belief is that God is the owner of money.
 It’s my job to be faithful with it and use it for His purposes (1 Cor 4:2).

 Want to learn more?
-Keep reading as I go into a lot more detail about financial stewardship.
+Keep reading as I share a lot more about the biblical principles of financial stewardship.

 One Money Design?

 I play many different roles in life probably like you, but my role as a financial steward is probably one of the most important of them.
 Money is involved in all aspects of life.
 It doesn’t matter our background or income level.
 We all have to make personal financial decisions each day.

 If you haven’t followed the blog very long or read the about page you might be wondering what One Money Design means.
 When I first created the website in 2009 I tried to find a unique name that reflected my beliefs about money.
 In hindsight, this wasn’t exactly the best idea because other than money, new visitors probably don’t understand what this blog is about just by reading the title.
 Since then, I’ve learned many website building 101 lessons and I guess I failed on creating a user friendly domain name that is easily understood.

 But, oh well.
 I did achieve my original goal and came up with a unique name that reflects my belief in biblical stewardship -

 - One – One owner of money – God